SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop

 \section{Qualitative Inference Results of UOAIS-Net on the OSD-Amodal Dataset}

-After conducting training of the UOAIS-Net model \cite{back2022unseen} on both SynTable-Sim and UOAIS-Sim (tabletop) datasets \cite{back2022unseen}, we present some of our qualitative results in Figure \ref{compare}.
-As discussed in the main text of our paper, the UOAIS-Net trained on SynTable-Sim dataset exhibits superior performance in contrast to UOAIS-Net trained on UOAIS-Sim tabletop dataset.
+After training the UOAIS-Net model \cite{back2022unseen} on both SynTable-Sim and UOAIS-Sim (tabletop) datasets \cite{back2022unseen}, we present some of our qualitative results in Figure \ref{compare}.
+As discussed in the main text of our paper, the UOAIS-Net trained on the SynTable-Sim dataset exhibits superior performance in contrast to the UOAIS-Net trained on the UOAIS-Sim tabletop dataset.
 This observation is further supported by the inference results presented in Figure \ref{compare}.
 Furthermore, as the scene becomes more and more cluttered, the UOAIS-Net model trained on the SynTable-Sim dataset evidently outperforms that of the UOAIS-Net trained on the UOAIS-Sim tabletop dataset.
-In the context of robotic grasping on cluttered tabletops, foreground masking algorithms can be utilized to filter out the background and out-of-the-table predicted object instances.